WebAssembly/design/Polyfill.md

 The MVP feature set is expected to be entirely polyfillable effectively and efficiently.
 As WebAssembly evolves past MVP the working group will strive to:

-* Standardize features which can be pollyfilled;
+* Standardize features which can be polyfilled;
 * Co-evolve with other web standards bodies, ensuring that upcoming WebAssembly features remain polyfillable.